jeffThompson/HapticVibrationShield/README.md

 Above preview from boards ordered from [OSH Park](http://oshpark.com/) (a great way to get some if you want them).
 Created with generous assistance from Harvestworks' Cultural Innovation Fund program.

+Note: the layout for the DRV2603 is (not quite yet) guaranteed.
+Please stay tuned!

 \- \- \-